seokjoon27/tp/docs/DeveloperGuide.md

 1. User enters the command to add a parent.
 2. System validates the input format.
 3. System stores the new parent in the address book.
-4. System displays a success message: "You’ve added a new Parent: <Parent Name>."
+4. System displays a success message
    Use case ends.

 **Extensions:**
 * 2a.
 The type field is missing or invalid.
     * 2a1.
-System shows error message: "Error, contact must have a type.
-E.g add t/<type> n/<name> p/<phone> e/<email> a/<address>, type can be s (student) or p (parent)."
+System shows error message
       Use case resumes at step 1.
 * 2b.
 Duplicate parent detected.
     * 2b1.
-System shows error message: "Bruh you might’ve already added this person before, please check again."
+System shows error message
       Use case ends.
 * 2c.
 Phone number invalid.
     * 2c1.
 System shows error message.